Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 In addition, you can specify the following options:

 * **Add CloudBerry Remote Assistant to the recovery disk**
-  This installs [CloudBerry Remote Assistant](https://www.cloudberrylab.com/remote-assistant.aspx) to enable remote desktop access on the restored machine.
+  This installs [CloudBerry Remote Assistant](https://www.cloudberrylab.com/remote-assistant.aspx) to enable remote access to the restored machine.

 * **Protect the recovery disk with a master password**
-  We strongly recommend that you specify a password to protect the recovery drive against unauthorized access to any sensitive information that may be stored on it.
+  We strongly recommend that you specify a password to protect the recovery drive against unauthorized access to any sensitive information that may be stored on it, such as password hashes stored for accessing your cloud accounts from the recovery disk.
-  **\[Such as network share credentials?
-Anything else?\]**

-### Installing Additional Drivers
+## Installing Additional Drivers

 Next, you can install additional drivers to the recovery disk by specifying a folder where they are located.